- Portable Games

 However, the silver shadow surprisingly turned around suddenly and dodged the bullets fired at it from point-blank range.

-Then it back-flipped three times escaping the Itacha's aim and let out a high-pitched roar from its mouth; preparing to attack again.
+Then it back-flipped three times, escaping the Itacha's aim and letting out a high-pitched roar from its mouth; preparing to attack again.
 It was the silver-haired female monster that stood bearing the full moon at the hilltop.

 Norse pointed the shotgun's muzzle toward the monster.
 However, the opponent dodged the two rounds fired from that position.
-He wasn't able to pull the next trigger.
+He wasn't able to pull the trigger next.

 "Hehehe, it seems even Norse has trouble dealing with Millenia.
 How do you like it?
-The power of the warrior created by the N•T-Virus and my dominant genes?"
+The power of the warrior birthed by the N•T-Virus and my dominant genes?"

 "...Born from your dominant genes?"

 "That's correct, Millenia is another me.
 She perfectly understands how I feel.
-Isn't she different from the fools created by the crude T-Virus?"
+Isn't she different from the imbeciles created by the crude T-Virus?"

 The silver monster created from Mylène's DNA slowly approached its prey while uttering a low growl.

-It seems there's not even one cell that's useless for fighting within its agile muscle-covered body.
+It seemed there wasn't even a single cell useless for fighting within its agile muscle-covered body.

 "Rain, have you filled the magazine!?"